 - Part 9: Does It Matter Where I Sit?

 - Part 10: What Are The Costs To Buyers And Sellers?

 Amy: Hi, I’m here today with Andy Thompson from SDL Auctions.
 Andy, thank you so much for joining us.

 Andy: You’re welcome.

 Amy: Andy, you’re here today to talk to us about what you do within the auction world.
 This world is new to me.
 I’ve never even been to a property auction.
 So I’ve got loads of questions which I’m going to really enjoy asking you.

-Firstly, what is your role within SDL Auctions?
-I know from looking you up you are a rising star of the auction world with a really interesting background.
+Firstly, what is your role in SDL Auctions?
+I know from looking you up you are a rising star in the auction world with a really interesting background.
 So tell us a little bit about yourself and what you do.

 Andy: I’ve only recently joined SDL.
 They’re not well known in Manchester but they’re very big, one of the biggest auction networks in the country.

 SDL started out in the Midlands and it’s not uncommon to have fifteen hundred people at any one of our events.
 It’s a big company hosting really big events where about fifty million pounds worth of property is sold every time.